y3pat/Craigslist/README.md

 The following is only in relation to the sample dataset used:

 The id represents the id of the listing and is unique.
+It is a string involving numbers and letters.
 The location represents the coordinates of the user that listed the purchase.
+It is stored as a string of list of floats so that sqllite can handle it.
 The userId is the id unique to the user that listed the purchase.
 There can be multiple userIds in the database.
+It is a string involving numbers and letters.
 The description is a description of the item/sale and does not need to be filled.
 It can be null.
+It is a string.
 The price is the price the item was listed at.
-If there is no price, the number is -1 The status of items can be either "tos" or "removed".
+If there is no price, the number is -1.
+It is a float.
+The status of items can be either "tos" or "removed".
+It is a string.

 The possible searches for the API are as follows: getsorteddata?reverse=True&criteria=price - The items will be ordered by the criteria.
 If reverse is True then it is in descending order and ascending order if False.
 The default is False.